-The doctrine of undue influence is an equitable principle used by courts to set aside certain transactions, and planning and testamentary documents where, through exertion of the influence of the mind of the donor, the mind falls short of being wholly independent.
+The doctrine of undue influence is an equitable principle used by courts to set aside certain transactions, as well as planning and testamentary documents, where, through exertion of the influence of the mind of the donor, the mind falls short of being wholly independent.

 Lawyers, when taking instructions, must be satisfied that clients are able to freely apply their minds to making decisions involving their estate planning and related transactions.
-Many historical cases address undue influence in the context of testamentary planning, though more modern case law demonstrates that the applicability of the doctrine extends to other planning instruments such as powers of attorney and to inter vivos gifts.
+Many historical cases address undue influence in the context of testamentary planning, though more modern case law demonstrates that the applicability of the doctrine extends to other planning instruments such as powers of attorney and to inter vivos gifts and wealth transfers.

-This paper will review the historical context of the doctrine of undue influence, undue influence in both testamentary and inter vivos gifts situations, as well as the burden of proof, indicators and evidence, and a survey of recent case law across Canada.
-At the end of the paper is a helpful Undue Influence Checklist and Guidelines for drafting lawyers.
+This paper will review the historical context of the doctrine of undue influence, the nature and origin of undue influence in inter vivos gift situations (and how it differs from testamentary undue influence), as well as the burden of proof, indicators and evidence, and a survey of recent case law in Ontario and across Canada.
+An "Undue Influence Checklist" is also included for your assistance.